 Yes.
-To do so, please contact the program staff at publicscholar@neh.gov.
-Indicate which letter writer you would like to replace and provide the contact information, including e-mail address, for the new person.
+Contact the program staff at publicscholar@neh.gov.
+Indicate which letter writer you would like to replace and provide the contact information, including email address, for the new person.

-6. Are late letters of reference accepted?
+6. Will NEH accept letters of reference after the stated deadline?

 Yes.
-NEH will automatically add all letters to your file as soon as they are uploaded.
-But if one or more external reviewers have already reviewed your application, it is possible that they will not take the late letter into account.
+NEH will automatically add all letters to your file when your references upload them.
+However, if one or more external reviewers have already reviewed your application, it is possible that they will not take the late letter into account.